YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario06/1-Snapshots/README.md

 | pg   | pg         | Ready | 7s  |
 +------+------------+-------+-----+
 ```
-If you have not yet create an AppVault, refer to the [Scenario03](../../Scenario03/) which guides you through the bucket provisioning as well as the AppVault (_ontap-vault_), which is created in the Trident Protect namespace, by the admin.
+If you have not yet created an AppVault, refer to the [Scenario03](../../Scenario03/) which guides you through the bucket provisioning as well as the AppVault (_ontap-vault_), which is created in the Trident Protect namespace, by the admin.

 Before moving to the application protection, we first need to create the snapshots hooks:
 ```bash